MontahaJaballah/IntegrationWebProject/README.md

-🍣 Exotica – Discover Exotic Asian Cuisine
+🍣 Exotica – Discover Exotic Asian Cuisine.
-🌍 Project Overview
+🌍 Project Overview.
 Exotica is a web application dedicated to showcasing and exploring authentic Japanese and Asian cuisine.
 The platform provides detailed descriptions, recipes,mystery box , discounts and ordering options for a variety of exotic dishes.

 Our team followed a structured UI/UX process, transforming ideas from prototyping to high-fidelity designs, which were then developed using React & Tailwind CSS.

-🛠️ Tech Stack
+🛠️ Tech Stack.
 Frontend: React, Tailwind CSS
 Design & Prototyping: Figma
 Collaboration Tools: Trello, Notion, GitHub
-🎨 Design Process
+🎨 Design Process.
 We followed a structured approach to ensure a seamless user experience:

 1️⃣ Prototyping: Brainstormed ideas and created rough sketches of the platform.